Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

 ```

-02. Confirm NodeJs is installed by confirming the version with the command
+02. Confirm NodeJs installation by confirming the version with the command

 ```
 $ node --version